NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 3.md

 If Satan has risen up against himself and is divided, he cannot stand, but he is finished!

 ###### 27
-But no one can enter the strong man's house and plunder his property unless he first binds the strong man, and then he will plunder his house.
+But no one can enter the strong man's house and [[Word Definitions/Plunder.md|plunder]] his property unless he first binds the strong man, and then he will plunder his house.

 ###### 28
 "Truly I say to you, all sins shall be forgiven the sons of men, and whatever blasphemies they utter;